Earlier this week, Beyond Meat turned heads with its brand new chicken tenders in the U.S., but now, it’s going after a much bigger whale:

 Watch this space.

 Want to make some green by investing in eco-friendly companies?
 MyWallSt’s got a long shortlist of market-beating stocks, so you too can accumulate long-term wealth.
-Simply click here for a free trial today.
+Simply click here for free access today.

 MyWallSt operates a full disclosure policy.
 MyWallSt staff currently holds long positions in companies mentioned above.
 Read our full disclosure policy here.